metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### Do the quarterback and most of the other key players on the offense have any playoff experience?

 Unfortunately not.
 While most of the starters on offense have considerable playoff experience, this will be Josh Allen's first outing in the postseason.
-As a mediocre quarterback starting in the playoffs, things won't start well for these Bills.
+As a mediocre quarterback starting in the playoffs, things won't begin well for these Bills.

 ***